killianmuldoon/cluster-api/docs/book/src/tasks/experimental-features/runtime-sdk/implement-topology-mutation-hook.md

 * **Error messages**: For a given request (a set of templates and variables) an External Patch Extension must always return the same error message.
 Otherwise the system might became unstable due to controllers being overloaded by continuous changes to Kubernetes resources as these messages are reported as conditions.
 See [error messages](implement-extensions.md#error-messages).

+### Variable discovery guidelines
+* **Unique variable names**: When using external variable discovery, care should be taken to ensure that variable names are unique.
+  If the names are not unique the ClusterClass controller will attempt to deduplicate variables by comparing their definition.
+If this is not possible the variables will be namespaced and must be referenced by their namespace when defined in a Cluster.
+* **Avoid updating variable definitions**: When using external variables updating the definitions of variables in use by existing Clusters can cause reconciliation to fail where existing variable values are no longer valid, or where changing the definitions results in namespacing of variables which were previously not namespaced.

 ## Definitions